kdszafranski/fallback-cpp-dx-game/docs/notes.md

 Multiball
 - change to vector of Ships
     - need to change every instance to a loop, would have 1 ball 99% of the time

-    8/17

-    - deal with losing a ball and restarting
-        - screen/ship shake